Jon-AtAWS/opensearch-ml-quickstart/README.md

 ## Local

-The simplest way to use the toolkit is to load data into OpenSearch running locally, on Docker desktop.
+The simplest way to use the toolkit is to load data into OpenSearch running locally, on Docker desktop, and with a hugging face model loaded into the local, ML node.

 1. Start Docker Desktop
 2. Bring up the OpenSearch cluster with docker compose.
 Be sure to replace the `ExamplePassword!` below with a real password!
 Make a note of it, you'll need it in a second.